California Pacific University: California Pacific School Of Law

-California Pacific School of Law was Located in the Civic Center of Bakersfield, California.
-The universities school of law hosted evening classes which provided full-time working adults an opportunity to earn a Juris Doctor law degree while working and meeting other family obligations.
+California Pacific School of Law was located in the Civic Center of Bakersfield, California.
+The university's school of law hosted evening classes which provided full-time working adults an opportunity to earn a Juris Doctor degree while working and meeting other family obligations.

 California Pacific University School of Law was accredited by the Committee of Bar Examiners of the State Bar of California.
 The schools Law studies met the educational requirements of the State Bar of California, therefore its graduates had the opportunity to sit for the California General Bar Exam.
+CPSL was mentioned in David Hollander's 1997 edition of "The Best Law Schools" as one of many good law schools in the USA.

 In addition, CPSL operated with the approval of the California State Department of Education, California Bureau for Private Postsecondary and Vocational Education, now the California Bureau for Private Postsecondary Education as a law school, which was authorized to grant the Juris Doctor (JD) degree.